aman123singhal/8-Linux-commands-/commands.md

 ## 4. Move or rename a file

-Rename a file we will use command :
+To rename a file, we will use command :

 first we have to go in the directoruy by the cd command.
 ~~~
-$ cd Docuemnt
+$ cd Docuemnts
 ~~~
+In the above command:
+- 'cd' is used for change the direcotory.
+- 'Documents' is the name of directory.
 ~~~
 $ mv alertmanger.yml alert.yml
 ~~~
+In the above command:
+- 'mv' is used for rename the file.
+- 'alertmanager.yml' is the name of the existing file.
+- 'alert.yml' is the new name of the file.
 (outpu)
 ~~~
 aman@aman:~/Documents$ ls